quicwg/base-drafts/draft-ietf-quic-http.md

 The PRIORITY (type=0x02) frame specifies the sender-advised priority of a stream and is substantially different from {{!RFC7540}}.
 In order to support ordering, it MUST be sent only on the connection control stream.
+A PRIORITY frame sent on any other stream MUST be treated as a HTTP_WRONG_STREAM error.

-The format has been modified to accommodate not being sent on-stream and the larger stream ID space of QUIC.
+The format of this frame has been modified from the definition in HTTP/2 to accommodate not being sent on-stream and the larger stream ID space of QUIC.
 The semantics of the Stream Dependency, Weight, and E flag are the same as in HTTP/2.